 What are the Different Bible Translations?
-When selecting a Bible curriculum, you will want to consider its compatibility with the Bible translation that you are familiar with and enjoy using.
+When selecting a Bible curriculum, choose one compatible with the Bible translation that you are familiar with and enjoy using.
 With so many translations, it can be hard to find a Bible study that uses your preferred translation.
 As we look at how Grapevine handles the translation question, let’s first define what a translation is.

 The Bible was originally written in Hebrew and Greek, before being translated into many other languages.
-According to Wycliff Bible Translators 2019, the Bible has been fully translated into over 650 languages, with particular segments translated into 1,500 languages.
+According to Wycliffe Bible Translators 2019, the Bible has been fully translated into over 650 languages, with particular segments translated into 1,500 languages.
 Today there are many English translations of the Bible for scholarship and study.

 The first English translation of the Bible was the Tyndale New Testament, translated in 1525.
 Before this time, the Bible was read in church in Latin, not the common language of the people, and the only copies of the Bible available were limited to church clergy.
 This translation changed the way the Bible was read and taught.